Reinforz/fauton/readme.md

 7. Full typescript support
 8. Simple concise error messages for invalid finite automaton
 9. Generate full graph for ε-nfa given a string
+10. Generate ε closure of a single state

+# Motivation

+Its easy to check whether a string should be accepted or rejected using our favourite programming languages, but its a lot harder to transfer the logic to a finite automaton.
+Even if we are quite sure we can't be 100% sure until and unless we try out all the possible combinations of alphabet of the automata.
+This is an extremely tedious and error-prone process.
+Why not automate testing an automaton?

 # Examples